Policy

 Ores

 The Omanis have been mining gold, silver and especially copper in the northern Batinah region for almost 5,000 years.
-The government attaches great importance to this sector, and encourages the Omani private sector and foreign companies to invest in it.
+The government attaches great importance to this sector and encourages the Omani private sector and foreign companies to invest in this area.
 New geological and geophysical surveys are being undertaken to identify sites containing copper and gold, and exploration is constantly underway.
+The sultanate also exploits salt via its Qurayyat refinery.

 Agriculture and fisheries

-Coconuts are another export product.
-Of the 6,847 tonnes of annual production, 1,700 tonnes are exported, the rest being consumed locally.
+Another export product is coconuts, a quarter of whose annual production is exported, the rest being consumed locally.
 Coconut trees cover 396 ha of Dhofar's arable land.
 A coconut milk production plant is under study.

 Even if its role is no longer as prestigious as it once was, incense is still appreciated in Oman and marketed worldwide.
 Oleo-gum is collected from some 8,000 trees growing wild in Dhofar.
 The government plans to plant 40,000 more.